 Biocultural Medical Anthropology (BCM) Concentration

-Graduate students seeking this concentration at the M.A. or Ph.D. level or in the dual degree program will take the set of required courses specific to their program.
-In addition, these students will take four graduate medical anthropology courses with the ANG prefix to fulfill the twelve-credit concentration:
+Graduate students seeking this concentration at the M.A. or Ph.D. level or in the concurrent degree program will take the set of required courses specific to their program.

+To fulfill the 12-credit concentration, students take